-Since the Supreme Court's 2010 Citizens United decision invalidated restrictions on corporate political spending,1 the possibility that American elections could be influenced by foreign interests via corporations has attracted considerable public and policymaker interest.
-Foreign governments, foreign-based companies, and people who are neither U.S. citizens nor permanent residents are currently barred by federal law from contributing or spending money in connection with federal, state, or local elections.2 Unfortunately, Citizens United created a loophole to this ban: these foreign entities can invest money through U.S.-based corporations that can - as a result of the decision - then spend unlimited amounts of money in American elections.
+Since the Supreme Court's 2010 Citizens United decision invalidated restrictions on corporate political spending, the possibility that American elections could be influenced by foreign interests via corporations has attracted considerable public and policymaker interest.
+Foreign governments, foreign-based companies, and people who are neither U.S. citizens nor permanent residents are currently barred by federal law from contributing or spending money in connection with federal, state, or local elections.
+Unfortunately, Citizens United created a loophole to this ban: these foreign entities can invest money through U.S.-based corporations that can - as a result of the decision - then spend unlimited amounts of money in American elections.

-The policy interest in regulating foreign influence need not rest on the idea that foreign investors are tied to hostile governments that are actively trying to undermine the democracy or economy of the United States, although there is growing evidence that Russia sought to do just that in the last federal election.
+The policy interest in regulating foreign influence need not rest on the idea that foreign investors are tied to hostile governments that are actively trying to undermine the democracy or economy of the United States, although there is now evidence that Russia sought to do just that in the last presidential election, and is expected to try to do so again in future elections.
 In addition, it may separately rest on the observation that foreign nationals (even those in countries that are staunch U.S. allies) are simply not part of the U.S. polity.
 Democratic self-governance presumes a coherent and defined population to engage in that activity.
 Foreign nationals have a different set of interests than their U.S. counterparts, as regards a range of policies, such as defense, environmental regulation, and infrastructure.
 Few dispute the idea that a given government may properly seek to limit foreign influence over, in the words of the U.S. Supreme Court, "activities 'intimately related to the process of democratic self-government."
 There is nothing particularly surprising or pernicious about this fact.
 Foreign and domestic interests predictably diverge.

-1 Citizens United v.
+&lt;sup>1 Citizens United v.
 FEC, 558 U.S. 310 (2010).

-2 52 U.S.C. § 30121(a).
+&lt;sup>2 52 U.S.C. § 30121(a).
 This prohibition was upheld by a unanimous U.S. Supreme Court in 2012.
 See Bluman v.
 FEC, 132 S. Ct.
 1087 (2012).